pptacher/probabilistic_robotics/README.md

 # probabilistic_robotics
-solution of exercises of the book "probabilistic robotics"
+I am working on detailed solutions of exercises of the book "probabilistic robotics".
+This is a work in progress, any helpful feedback is welcomed.

+## references

+- *Probabilistic robotics*, Sebastian Thrun, Wolfram Burgard and Dieter Fox, [Probabilistic Robotics](https://mitpress.mit.edu/books/probabilistic-robotics)